 What is harissa?

 Harissa is a middle eastern spice blend or paste made from red peppers.
 It varies in spice level, so be sure to taste yours before you add it to the carrots.
 For this plant based side dish, we used harissa spice powder.
-You can find it at Whole Foods, or online.
+You can find it at many grocery stores or online.

 The rest of the flavor in these carrots comes from fresh lime juice and a bit of agave.
 Agave is a great natural vegan sweetener.
 It has a mild taste and coats vegetables like these carrots quite well.
 If you don't have agave at home, you can sub in honey or maple syrup.